-Expiration time will be compared to the current UTC time (as given by timegm(datetime.utcnow().utctimetuple())), so be sure to use a UTC timestamp or datetime in encoding.
+Expiration time will be compared to the current UTC time (as given by timegm(datetime.now(tz=timezone.utc).utctimetuple())), so be sure to use a UTC timestamp or datetime in encoding.

 You can turn off expiration time verification with the verify_exp parameter in the options argument.